Arsh1213/getting_started_with_javascript/Chapters/5_conditionals_loops_recursions.md

   }
   else {
-    // See how a function is calling itself! fact = n * factorial(n - 1) // Crux of recursion - a function calls a lower version of it.
+    // See how a function is calling itself! fact = num * factorial(num - 1) // Crux of recursion - a function calls a lower version of it.
   }
   return fact;
 }